 SPECT helps provide new answers to mental health issues and helps clinicians ask better, more targeted questions; such as about brain trauma, infections, ADD symptoms, seizure issues, or past emotional traumas.

-The Amen Clinics Method uses SPECT scans along with a detailed personal history, neuropsychological testing and diagnostic lab tests (when necessary) to help us better understand you and your brain.
+The Amen Clinics Method uses SPECT scans along with a detailed clinical history, neuropsychological testing and diagnostic lab tests (when necessary) to help us better understand you and your brain.

 Amen Clinics takes a whole person approach and uses SPECT scans to help guide not only medication interventions, but also natural supplements and other innovative treatments.